Latent space projections and atlases: A cautionary tale in deep neuroimaging using autoencoders: Results

 Table~\ref{tab:PCA_PLS_summary} summarizes the number of significant and non-significant brain regions identified using PCA and PLS across different clinical groups and latent/dimension combinations.
-For PCA, the results show a strong pattern of significance in the NOR-AD group, especially in all the Layers at dimensions 0 and 1, where all regions (116 out of 116) were significant.
+For PCA, the results show a strong pattern of significance in the NOR–AD group, especially in all the layers at dimensions 0 and 1, where all regions (116 out of 116) were found to be statistically significant in their association with the latent-space features under the adopted validation criterion.
 Notably, significance dropped dramatically in dimension 2 for several latent layers, with most regions classified as non-significant.
-This suggests that dimensions 0 and 1 captured the most clinically relevant information for PCA in the NOR\_AD group, while dimension 2 contained less informative or noisy features.
-In the NOR\_MCI group, PCA showed no significant regions across all layers and dimensions indicating limited sensitivity in differentiating this clinical stage.
-The NOR\_MCIc group exhibited a more mixed pattern with strong significance in some layer/dimension combinations (e.g., 100 significant regions in L1/D2 and 107 in L3/D1), but also non-significance in others.
+This suggests that dimensions 0 and 1 captured the most clinically relevant information for PCA in the NOR\_AD group, while dimension 2 contained less informative or noisier features.
+In the NOR\_MCI group, PCA showed no significant regions across all layers and dimensions, indicating limited sensitivity in differentiating this clinical stage.
+The NOR\_MCIc group exhibited a more mixed pattern, with strong significance in some layer/dimension combinations (e.g., 100 regions in L1/D2 and 107 in L3/D1 showing significant associations with latent representations), but also non-significance in others.
 This variability might reflect the heterogeneity of this clinical group or differences in how PCA captures meaningful variation at specific latent/dimension pairs.

 The PLS method had robust detection of significant regions across all groups, with all regions significant in all tested layers and dimensions.
-However, this apparent superiority was likely due to the use of clinical labels during the PLS fitting procedure, which caused the extraction to be overfitted to the clinical condition.
+However, this apparent superiority was likely due to the use of clinical labels during the PLS fitting procedure which caused the extraction to be overfitted to the clinical condition.
 As a result, PLS detected significance more broadly, but with reduced generalizability.

 It is important to note that this analysis was based on a classification framework in which a region was considered significant if the bound-corrected error was less than 0.5.
 This criterion ensures that significance reflects reliable predictive power with controlled error rates.
 Overall, PCA appeared sensitive to specific latent layers and dimensions, with dimension 2 often being less informative, while PLS consistently detected significance across groups and dimensions, likely due to overfitting.
 These findings highlight the importance of careful method selection and validation to avoid overfitting and to ensure clinically meaningful signal extraction.